Senior Director, Investigations & ComplianceLinkedIn Profile email@example.com 202-280-6370

 In 2005, Mr. Borrayo transitioned to OFAC’s Targeting Division where he conducted all source investigations and proposed designation actions related to high priority national security threats.
 His portfolio included investigations into elaborate nuclear and ballistic missile procurement networks utilized by Iran and DPRK and authoring evidentiary memoranda in support of designation actions issued by OFAC.
 Mr. Borrayo worked closely with other U.S. government agencies and U.S.-allied governments in support of the multilateralization of certain targeted U.S. sanctions programs.
 His collaboration contributed to the successful adoption of the United Nations Security Council Resolutions designed to address Iran and the DPRK’s weapons programs.
 Mr. Borrayo played a pivotal role in informing senior policy makers with regards to key financial vulnerabilities related to foreign adversaries and “over the horizon” threats.
 His ability to identify these vulnerabilities contributed substantially to Treasury’s successful outreach efforts to isolate Iran’s illicit finance networks.
 In addition, he made significant contributions in scoping Executive Orders and Congressional laws by enhancing their Targeting utility and ensuring they can be utilized effectively.

-As Director of Investigations at Ferrari and Associates, Mr. Borrayo leads efforts in conducting due diligence investigations on a variety of matters.
+As Senior Director of Investigations at Ferrari and Associates, Mr. Borrayo leads efforts in conducting due diligence investigations on a variety of matters.
 This includes supporting the Firm’s advisory services and assisting international clients with respect to sanctions compliance issues and pre-transactional due diligence and investigations into third party vendors, intermediaries and supply chain actors.
 Mr. Borrayo’s wealth of Treasury experience also provides the Firm unique insights and significant added value in connection to its work with clients who are seeking to be removed from the OFAC SDN list.